myfreeer/aria2-build-msys2/README.md

 * option `netrc-path` `conf-path` `dht-file-path` `dht-file-path6`: change default value to sub-folder of current directory
 * option `deamon`: make use of it on mingw
 * download: retry on slow speed and connection close
+* download: add option `retry-on-400` to retry on http 400 bad request, which only effective if retry-wait > 0
+* download: add option `retry-on-403` to retry on http 403 forbidden, which only effective if retry-wait > 0

 ### Environment
 [MSYS2](http://www.msys2.org/)